StackVista/stackstate-docs/setup/clear_data.md

 Clearing the data in StackState will **remove any configured permissions from the system**.
 {% endhint %}

+{% tabs %}
+{% tab title="Kubernetes" %}
+To clear stored data in StackState running on Kubernetes, it is recommended to run a [clean install](/steup/kubernetes_install/install_stackstate.md).
+{% endtab %}
+{% tab title="Linux" %}
 Please note that the below instructions are valid for a single node installation type.
 For a two-node installation, you need to stop the service corresponding to the node.
-For example, `stop stackgraph` for a StackGraph node.
+For example, `systemctl stop stackgraph` for a StackGraph node.

 1. Stop the StackState and StackGraph services: